Cornell-MAE-UG/fa25-portfolio-kec248/_projects/thermofluidsystemanalysis.md

 These results are used to determine the overall heat transfer and the effectiveness of the exchanger, and to discuss sources of error and heat loss in the setup.

+Disclaimer: I worked in a group of 4 to analyze this heat exchanger, where we all recorded the same observation and data (Charlotte Huber, Kathryn Moskal, and Jillian Vondell)

 <h2>Parallel Flow (Control Group)</h2>